Armand Lanusse: Civil War and later life

-During the Civil War, Lanusse served as a captain in the First Louisiana Native Guard in the Confederate Army and was initially against the Union occupation of New Orleans.
+During the Civil War, Lanusse served as a captain in the First Louisiana Native Guard in the Confederate Army and opposed the Union occupation of New Orleans.
 His refusal to fly the Union flag over the Catholic Institute led to his censure by the Union military government.

-However, the treatment of Black Americans following the Civil War led him to become pessimistic in his hopes for racial equality.
-Lanusse later renounced his allegiance to the Confederacy and began to believe that Creoles would be unable to build a better future for themselves separate from other people of color in the United States.
+The treatment of Black Americans following the Civil War led him to become pessimistic in his hopes for racial equality.
+Lanusse renounced his allegiance to the Confederacy and began to believe that Creoles would be unable to build a better future for themselves separate from other people of color in the United States.
 According to Desdunes, despite passing as white, Lanusse never tried to hide or deny his African heritage and identity as a Creole of color and "encouraged his people to love their fellow men."
 Lanusse died on March 16, 1868, following a "short and painful illness."